martin-markov1980/securitydashboardfrontend/README.md

 3 - Navigate to the root of the project and run `npm install`.

-4 - Create `.env.development` file out of the `.env` file with the following command `cp .env .env.development`.
+4 - Create `.env.production` file out of the `.env` file with the following command `cp .env .env.production`.

-5 - Get all variables values needed for the new `.env.development` file you just created from Bitwarden under the project name `security-dashboard`, and make sure you use them only in the `.env.development` file and not in the `.env` file due to security reasons.
+5 - Get all variables values needed for the new `.env.production` file you just created from Bitwarden under the project name `security-dashboard`, and make sure you use them only in the `.env.production` file and not in the `.env` file due to security reasons.

 # Available Scripts

-1 - `npm run start` this command will start the project using the `.env.development` file.
+1 - `npm run start` this command will start the project using the `.env.production` file.

 2 - Press `ctrl + c` this command will stop the app.